armchairancap/xx-substrate-payctl/README.md

 payctl is a simple Python-based CLI utility that manages the payouts for xx Network validators.

-This repository is an xx Network-specific fork of [substrate-payctl](https://github.com/stakelink/substrate-payctl), so don't install the both in the same Python enviornment.
+This repository is an xx Network-specific fork of [substrate-payctl](https://github.com/stakelink/substrate-payctl), so don't install the both in the same Python environment.

 There's no "analytics" or any garbage like that.
 Feel free to inspect the code.